Toys, Games, Sports Equipment from Japan Tariff: 10% (2026)

 Toys, Games, Sports Equipment from Japan represent an important segment of bilateral trade, with approximately $218B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of toys, games, sports equipment from Japan are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of toys, games, sports equipment from Japan are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Toys, Games, Sports Equipment (HTS Chapter 95) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Toys, Games, Sports Equipment (HTS Chapter 95) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Japan.

 Key products in HTS Chapter 95 imported from Japan include Dolls and action figures, Board games, Video game consoles, Bicycles (toy), Fishing rods, and Golf clubs.